Lack of Accountability in Remote and Hybrid Workplaces [How to Fix It]

 A great way to advocate for taking ownership of results in any type of workplace is to develop and strengthen your own personal accountability.

 When the COVID-19 pandemic hit, many people were unfamiliar with remote or hybrid operations.
-At first, you may have realized that your understanding of being accountable was informed by compliance.
-To other people's wishes.
-To operational demands.
-To someone else's idea of what you're supposed to be doing.
-It could have felt liberating in remote or hybrid environments, making decisions on your own that affected when you worked, your workload, and how you communicated with leaders and fellow team members.
+At first, you may have realized that your understanding of being accountable was informed by compliance — to other people’s wishes, to operational demands, to someone else’s idea of what you’re supposed to be doing.
+Making decisions on your own that affected when you worked, your workload, and how you communicated with leaders and fellow team members might have felt liberating.

-According to a definitive source, The Oz Principle, accountability is "a personal choice to rise above one's circumstances and demonstrate the ownership necessary for achieving key results."
+According to the book The Oz Principle, accountability is “a personal choice to rise above one’s circumstances and demonstrate the ownership necessary for achieving key results.”